-- .1 Install new starter unit compartments in the existing MCC as indicated on the electrical drawings. - .2 Make field power and control connections as required.
+- .1 Install feeder tap unit in the existing MCC as indicated on the electrical drawings. - .2 Make field power connections as required.

 - .1 Perform tests in accordance with Section 26 05 00 Common Work Results for Electrical. - .2 Ensure moving and working parts are lubricated where required. - .3 Operate starters in sequence to prove satisfactory performance of motor control centre during 8 hours period.